kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

 {{< notice note >}}

 The Image Builder is compatible with that of OpenShift, and you can reuse it in KubeSphere.
-For more information about S2I Image Builder, refer to [S2IRun](https://github.com/kubesphere/s2irun/blob/master/docs/builder_image.md#s2i-builder-image-requirements).
+For more information about S2I Image Builders, refer to [S2IRun](https://github.com/kubesphere/s2irun/blob/master/docs/builder_image.md#s2i-builder-image-requirements).

 {{</ notice >}}

 ## Create an Image Builder

-### Step 1: Prepare S2I directory
+### Step 1: Prepare an S2I directory

-1. [S2I command line tool](https://github.com/openshift/source-to-image/releases) provides an easy-to-use command to initialize a base directory structure required by the Builder.
-Run the following commands to install S2I CLI.
+1. The [S2I command line tool](https://github.com/openshift/source-to-image/releases) provides an easy-to-use command to initialize a base directory structure required by the Builder.
+Run the following commands to install the S2I CLI.

    ```bash
    $ wget https://github.com/openshift/source-to-image/releases/download/v1.1.14/source-to-image-v1.1.14-874754de-linux-386.tar.gz